You may wish to read a page on the town first.

 Altar of the Temple to Vespasian

 A good quality relief shows a typical Roman sacrifice.
 Suovetaurilia, the most important one, implied the sacrifice of a pig, a ram and a bull.
 In this relief only a bull is sacrificed (to Mars) as part of a purification ceremony or to propitiate the successful completion of a military campaign (as in a relief on Arco di Costantino in Rome).
 The person presiding over the ceremony covered his head with his cloak.
 In Rome this duty was performed by the Pontifex Maximus.
 He was not a priest strictly speaking, but a politician.
-Emperor Augustus held this title for the first time in 12 BC and all the emperors held it after him (you may wish to see a statue of Augustus as Pontifex Maximus - it opens in another page or read the inscription he dictated for Horologium Divi Augusti in which he gave good evidence for this title).
+Emperor Augustus held this title for the first time in 12 BC and all the emperors held it after him (you may wish to see a statue of Augustus as Pontifex Maximus or read his inscription for Horologium Divi Augusti).

 Temple to Isis